 The table setting was simple.
 I pulled together Rag Rugs in blue tones for everyone to sit on.
 To me, Rag Rugs are the most quintessential rug of the area.
 I grew up where these greeted us on the dock after a swim on Crooked Lake in Petoskey and I remember them in the bathroom in my grandmother’s home.
 Every beach house here I have been to has these style rugs in their home and they are the greatest thing from the beach to the bathroom.
 They wash up, are usually upcycled fabric scraps, and are easy to shake sand out of.
 I tried to think of what was naturally Northern Michigan and to me these are the most so.

 The table was another Rag Runner (we will be carrying a locally made version in our store when it launches) on the table, a locally sourced vase from a Potter in Leland.
 The plates and worn in aluminum camping plates.
 The napkins are simply just kitchen towels.
 We served Short’s Brewing Co.
 Local’s Light for the drink of choice and shared local cheeses and bread for an appetizer.

 The table was created by Timothy for the story.
-He cut some salvaged wood together and we dug the table in to the sand and placed it on two folding outdoor metal side tables.
+He cut some salvaged wood together and we dug the table in to the sand and placed it on two folding outdoor metal side tables, similar to the ones on folding table nz.
 It made the perfect low key table for our 6 guests that night.

 Everyone anxiously awaited the reveal of the fish since it was the big centering piece of the meal and took us longer than we expected.
 A storm was brewing on the horizon while the sun started setting so we knew it was near time to eat.